enriquecatala/fastapi-ai-template/README.md

              --directory="spacy-template"
 ```

-This will create the following files:
+After asking you for parameter configuration values, it will create the following files:
 ```bash
 your-project/
 ├── fastapi-ai-template/  <--------- Project template